RanolP/awesome-mcje-vanilla-tech/README.md

 <!--lint ignore double-link-->
 <sup>[🔝 Back to Top](#contents)</sup>

-- [Custom Blocks in Minecraft](https://youtu.be/ENK0b_2yT1c) - A comprehensive guide and examples with comparison between the one he picked, using item frame with transparent blocks, and the other methods, using armor stand(consuming more data than more stand), double slab with waterlogged (when it breaks, the water would be exposed), note blocks(right click would change the model, but may be good for plugins) and spawner with spawning armor stand(it has a chance to misalign the entity).
+- [Custom Blocks in Minecraft](https://youtu.be/ENK0b_2yT1c) - A comprehensive guide and examples with comparison between the one he picked, using item frame with transparent blocks, and the other methods, using armor stand(consuming more data than item frame), double slab with waterlogged (when it breaks, the water would be exposed), note blocks(right click would change the model, but may be good for plugins) and spawner with spawning armor stand(it has a chance to misalign the entity).
 - [Easily Create CUSTOM BLOCKS! || Minecraft Data Pack Tutorial 1.16](https://youtu.be/LUx9FqJpxQk) - Same as above one.
 But with more explanation about the technique.

 ## Custom Entities